rare-magma/pbs-exporter/README.md

 # pbs-exporter

-Bash script that uploads proxmox backup server API info to prometheus' pushgateway.
+Bash script that uploads proxmox backup server API info to prometheus' pushgateway on a daily basis.

 ## Dependencies